Mandy-Martin/Butterfly-LLM/README.md

 Dense attention doesn't need to happen in one layer.

-Instead of compressing memory, approximating attention, or sacrificing global connectivity, Butterfly factorizes **dense global self-attention across depth rather than width** using structured butterfly (hypercube) routing.
+Instead of compressing memory, approximating attention, or sacrificing global connectivity, Butterfly spreads **global information flow across depth rather than width** using structured butterfly (hypercube) routing.

 1. At each layer, tokens attend within fixed-size chunk pairs (2B tokens total)
 2. Chunk pairings follow butterfly routing, changing each layer to span increasing distances
 3. After O(log N) layers, every token has influenced every other token

-This achieves **exact global connectivity** without ever performing full N×N attention—analogous to how FFT computes dense transforms using logarithmic-depth structured mixing.
+This achieves **full global connectivity** without ever performing full N×N attention—analogous to how FFT computes dense transforms using logarithmic-depth structured mixing.

+**Important distinction:** This is not mathematically equivalent to dense attention—it's a different computation that achieves the same connectivity graph.
+Information flows through intermediate representations rather than direct pairwise attention.
+Whether this matters in practice is an empirical question.

 ---